lskatz/Kalamari/CONTRIBUTING.md

 The taxonomy IDs in each line must be represented in names.dmp and nodes.dmp in the folder src/taxonomy.

+New nucleotide entries must be

+* Trusted - subject matter experts must agree that this is a representative genome for the taxon
+* Completed - no gaps
+* Nonredundant - for the most part, most taxa are not represented by multiple assemblies

+Note: some species such as _Vibrio cholerae_ have multiple chromosomes.
+These can be denoted with multiple lines, one per nucleotide accession.

 ## Other contributions

 Please make a new issues ticket on GitHub and describe the potential contribution.